NumEconCopenhagen/projects-2019-pickles/modelproject/README.md

 * Finding the steady state rates by solveing for several transition equation
 * Finding numeric values for the steady state rates
 * Visualizing the transition towards steady state

+No no-non Anaconda standard packages should be required to run this project!